 Section 3.
 When an employee is required to take patients/residents/inmates out of the institution or to shop off grounds for the patient/resident/inmate over a meal period, the employee will be provided with a meal similar to that provided the patients/residents/inmates, or will be compensated for meal in the amount not to exceed \$7.75, including sales tax.
 In addition, an employee shall be compensated for the money expended on a meal for the patient/resident/ inmate.

 These allowances for subsistence require no receipt or other accounting.
 However, they are not flat allowances and only amounts actually expended may be claimed.

-Section 4.
-Employment Security Specialists and Employment Security Operations Examiners who are required to travel between 25 miles and 49 miles as measured by the shortest regularly traveled route from their home or headquarters to a field work site shall be granted one-half hour travel time in each direction.
+Section 4. a.
+Except as described in Subsection 4.b. of this Article, bargaining unit employees in the Department of Labor and Industry who are required to travel between 25 miles and 49 miles as measured by the shortest regularly traveled route from their home or headquarters to a field work site shall be granted one-half hour travel time in each direction.